Barnard FLIP Library

 To find out if the textbook you need is available in our collection, check CLIO, the catalog for Barnard and Columbia Libraries.
 You can run an advanced search with location Barnard FLIP and any other search terms.

-The Barnard FLIP Library accepts books in the following condition:
+The Barnard FLIP Library accepts books of these types:

 Books in good physical condition

-The Barnard FLIP Library is unable to accept books in the following condition:
+The Barnard FLIP Library is unable to accept books of these types:

 Books that are in poor physical condition–including missing pages, broken spines, or significant staining